 This page offers links to other sites with more information about every subject.
 Take time to read through everything and understand your rights, your options, your resources and more.

-If you have specific or situational questions, please contact us and we will do our best to point you in the right direction — we are here to help!
+If you have specific or situational questions, please consider contacting Zach Warkentin, or contact us and we will do our best to point you in the right direction of a great entertainment attorney to assist you — we are here to help!

 Finally, we offer services to artists to assist with many of the business-related tasks of being an artist.
 We want artists to focus on creating, not on filing paperwork and negotiating for higher payments.
-Our services range from setting up LLCs, writing artwork commission agreements, applying for grants, and more.
+Our services range from assisting with business formation, writing artwork commission agreements, applying for grants, and more.
 Contact us for more information about these services.

 The Copyright Act has two requirements in order for a piece of artwork to technically be copyright protected.